Rædwald of East Anglia: Death

-Rædwald is believed to have died around 624: his death can be located only within a few years.
+Rædwald is believed to have died around 624: his death date can be narrowed down to only within a few years.
 He must have reigned for some time after Æthelberht died, in order for him to have been noted as a bretwalda.
-Barbara Yorke suggests that he died before Edwin converted to Christianity in 627 and also before Paulinus became bishop of Northumbria in 625.
+Barbara Yorke suggests that he died before Edwin converted to Christianity in 627 and also before Paulinus became Bishop of Northumbria in 625.
 His death is recorded twice by Roger of Wendover, in 599 and in 624, in a history that dates from the 13th century but appears to include earlier annals of unknown origin and reliability.
 Plunkett notes that the earlier date of 599 is now taken as a mistaken reference to the death of Rædwald's father, Tytila, and the later date is commonly given for the death of Rædwald.

+Legacy

-He was succeeded by his pagan son Eorpwald, who was later persuaded to adopt Christianity by Edwin of Northumbria.
+It was Rædwald's conversion to Christianity rather than his apostasy that was to take hold.
+He was succeeded by his pagan son Eorpwald although a pagan when he succeeded to the throne, converted to Christianity persuaded by Edwin of Northumbria.
+However it was not until Eorpwald's brother Sigeberht took the throne that the ruling house of East Anglia's conversion to Christianity became permanent.

 Sutton Hoo

-Rædwald lived at a time when eminent individuals were buried in barrows at the cemetery at Sutton Hoo, near Woodbridge, Suffolk.
-There, large mounds – which were originally much higher and more visible – can still be seen, overlooking the upper estuary of the River Deben.